NoNuttachai/Nuttachai-s-HOI4-GFX-Pact/README.md

 # Nuttachai-s-HOI4-GFX-Pact
-Everything is free to use and edited without credit
+Everything is free to use and edited without credit but for my done portraits please credit me